mendix/docs/content/howto/collaboration-requirements-management/on-premises-git-howto.md

 Before starting this how-to, make sure you have completed the following prerequisites:

 * Make sure you have the right server provider.
 We currently only support Git Private Server.
 For more information, see the [Preparing Your Repository](#preparing-your-repo section.
 * You have an unversioned Mendix app project.
+For more information, see the [Preparing Studio Pro](#preparing-studio-pro) section.
 * You have a feature flag enabled.
 For more information, see the [Preparing Studio Pro](#preparing-studio-pro) section.

 ## 3 Supported Authentication Mechanisms